 There are three fan speeds on the OVPH and you can adjust them with a knob below the digital display.
 Additionally, there is also a water level indicator on the display, which lets you know how much water is left in your air cooler.

 One downside to this unit is that it doesn’t have a carry handle.
-So, it’s not as convenient for travelling as some of the other portable air conditioners I’ve showed you.
+So, it’s not as convenient for traveling as some of the other portable air conditioners I’ve shown you.
 In addition to that, this comes with a DC adapter, and you can’t really plug it into your computer.
 That’s one advantage of the USB-powered units.

-The Sunbond AC unit is a probably the best small air conditioner in this review.
-It is so compact and light that it might actually fit into your bag.
+The Sunbond AC unit is probably the best small air conditioner in this review.
+It is so compact and lights that it might actually fit into your bag.
 And, even though this unit is not that large, it actually does a decent job at cooling down a room.
 Of course, this isn’t really suitable for large rooms, but it’s one of the best things that you can keep on your desk.

 This portable air conditioner comes with a USB cable, and you can just plug it into your laptop.
-It needs only water to work, and it does not use any Freon, which means that it is not harmful for your health.
+It needs only water to work, and it does not use any Freon, which means that it is not harmful to your health.

 The Sunbond also features an LED light on the side, which functions as a night light.
 You can adjust the color of the light, and that’s a pretty cool addition.
 It is a really quiet unit, so it won’t disturb your sleep at all.

 Overall, if you are looking for a really affordable and portable air conditioner, this is probably the best one you can get.

 The IcyBreeze is a cooler that can hold 30 lbs of ice.
 It works really well as just a cooler – the ice takes a really long time to melt, especially if you use large frozen cubes.
 Don’t use the ice you put in your drink, but rather just freeze a big bottle or Tupperware dish of water.